Build better relationships with contract manufacturers through Vanessa Pham’s recommendations

 I think, especially for founders, but really anybody who wants to feel deeply fulfilled in their work, I think doing the upfront work of really understanding what motivates you, what change you want to see in the world, and what you want to throw your weight behind, and making decisions with that as a key input can really change the game for the day-to-day experience of coming to work and putting your talents, your energy, and your time into something that’s aligned with your innermost value.

 Gary Nowacki: Great advice.
 I’d like to thank my guest, Vanessa Pham, who is co-founder of Omsom.
 Check it out; omsom.com.
 Neat products.
 And thanks so much for being on the podcast.

 Thanks for listening to CtoC where we cover innovation in the food and CPG business from conception to consumption.
 Just type the letters C-T-O-C – no spaces – to find us on iTunes, Stitcher, Podbean, and Google Play.

-This episode of the C to C podcast originally aired February 1, 2022.
+This podcast originally aired on February 1, 2022.